LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-happy.md

 ---
 I am happy, but I crumble,

-grey looks like my new color,
+grey looks like my new color.

-seems rusty, so it is glowing

-in another dimension.

 &nbsp;

 I am stock in

-this monochrome dementia,
+monochrome dementia,

-I want to see at least red.
+in another dimension

+even rustyness glows to me.

 &nbsp;

 Am I happy?

-Am I a man?
+Am I a man now?

 Can I get rid of

-this choking chains?
+these choking chains already?

+before my veins splatter

+along with my hope.

 &nbsp;